-The aim of DA is to minimize the risk of the target domain $\theta^t(h)$.
-However, the target risk is often inaccessible because we do not have any information about the true underlying distribution of the target domain in practice.
-To overcome the challenge, Ben \textit{et al.} \cite{ben2010theory} seek to bound the risk of target domain $\theta^t(h)$ using the tractable risk of source domain $\theta^s(h)$:
+DA seeks to reduce the target domain risk, $\theta^t(h)$.
+However, directly assessing this risk is often impractical due to the lack of explicit knowledge about the target domain's true distribution.
+To overcome the issue, Ben \textit{et al.} \cite{ben2010theory} proposed a theoretical framework to approximate the target domain risk, $\theta^t(h)$, using the more accessible source domain risk, $\theta^s(h)$:

-where the discrepancy between cross-domain distributions is quantified by the $\mathcal{H}\Delta\mathcal{H}$-divergence $d_{\mathcal{H}\Delta\mathcal{H}}(P_X^s, P_X^t)$, while the complexity of $\mathcal{H}$ for prediction tasks on the source and target domains is assessed by the ideal joint risk $\lambda_\mathcal{H}$.
+where the discrepancy between cross-domain distributions is quantified by the $\mathcal{H}\Delta\mathcal{H}$-divergence $d_{\mathcal{H}\Delta\mathcal{H}}(P_X^s, P_X^t)$, while the complexity of $\mathcal{H}$ for prediction tasks on the source domain and target domain is assessed by the ideal joint risk $\lambda_\mathcal{H}$.
 Notably, the $\mathcal{H}\Delta\mathcal{H}$-divergence offers superior finite sample guarantees compared to other divergence measures and allows for non-asymptotic bounds.
-The non-asymptotic bound ensures that the bound holds with high probability, regardless of the sample size, which is particularly useful in applications where the sample size is small or limited.
+The non-asymptotic bound ensures that the bound holds a high probability, regardless of the sample size, which is particularly useful in applications where the sample size is small or limited.
 This means that with a finite sample size, the $\mathcal{H}\Delta\mathcal{H}$-divergence can provide a more accurate estimate of the difference between two probability distributions than other measures.

 \textbf{Theorem 1} (DA error bound (non-asymptotic)\cite{ben2010theory, wang2022generalizing}).
 Let $\mathcal{U}^s$ and $\mathcal{U}^t$ represent unlabeled samples of size $k$ from the two domains.
 The \textit{Vapnik-Chervonenkis} (VC) dimension \cite{vapnik1994measuring} of $\mathcal{H}$, denoted as $d$.
 For any $h \in \mathcal{H}$ and $\epsilon \in (0, 1)$, the following inequality holds with a probability of at least $1 - \epsilon$: